Insurance Made SimpleFor when things get complicated

-- Your money is locked in – You have to keep your money in the fund until the maturity date (usually 10 years) to get the guarantee.
+- Your money is locked in – You have to keep your money in the fund until the maturity date, in order to get the guarantee (usually 10 years).
 If you cash out before that, you’ll get the current market value of your investment, which may be more or less than what you originally invested.
-You may also be charged a penalty.
+Additionally, you may be charged a penalty.

 - Higher fees – Segregated funds usually have higher management expense ratios (MERs) than mutual funds.
 This is to cover the cost of the insurance features.

 - Penalties for early withdrawals – You may have to pay a penalty if you cash out your investment before the maturity date.